ravenoak/layerforge/docs/reference_mark_algorithm.md

 When processing a slice, the algorithm checks whether any stored mark lies inside a contour at a safe distance from the edges.
-If so, that mark is reused and keeps its original shape.
+If so, that mark is reused and keeps its original shape **as well as its orientation angle and stroke color**.
 This inheritance gives each layer a shared set of identifiers for accurate reassembly.

 ```mermaid
 flowchart TD